Spice up your inbox with FREE German recipes and an exclusive free recipe ebook!

 If you're looking for pineapple desserts, try this one.

-A southern twist to a German classic.
+A southern twist to a German dessert.

 My pineapple cake recipe, aka Ananaskuchen, is one of those easy German recipes that is so quick to make.
 Basically it all goes into one bowl, stir, bake, and enjoy.